barumau/pandunia/english/english-pandunia.md

 be bothered by (bother to, take the trouble to) - turbu
 be called (be named) - nama
 be located (lie, be situated) - loku
-be seen - vidu
+be seen - be vide
-be worth - valu
 beacon (lighthouse) - foto minar
 bean or pea (legume) - dou
 bear - urse